-Self-payments may be required for retiree coverage.
+No new contributions will be credited to your HRA.
+Self-payments will be required for retiree coverage.
 When you retire, you may use the balance in your HRA toward these self-payments for retiree coverage.
-In addition, as long as you are eligible for retiree coverage, you may also use your HRA to pay for eligible expenses (see page 8 for more information).
+In addition, as long as you are eligible for coverage, you may also use your HRA to pay for eligible expenses (see page 8 for more information).